jht1493/jht-site/README.md

 ## Why?

+A couple of reasons.

-I plan to avoid content locking.
-My google site will disappear when I stop or am unable to paying a subscription fee.
-I am using github for now, because it's hosting for free I have a better chance of longevity here.
+I plan to avoid content lock-in.
+My google site will disappear when I stop paying or am unable to pay a subscription fee.
+I am using github because it's free and thus I have a better chance of longevity.

 Content is easier to preserve when it's in a plain text and not locked in a database or embedded in html.

 I am boycotting Facebook.com for their past crimes against democracy and on going [threat to democracy](https://www.npr.org/2019/10/23/772075523/mark-zuckerberg-offers-a-choice-the-facebook-way-or-the-china-way).
-I plan to remove all my content from their site and their subsidiaries.
+I plan to remove all my content from their site and their subsidiaries and move it here.

 ## News